odinuv/web/slides/database-design/slides.md

 | 2       | Old Rd           | 182 | IV6 7UJ | | IV6 7UJ   | Muir of Ord |
 | 3       | Davenport Street | 12  | BL1 2LT | | BL1 2LT   | Bolton      |

-- Definition of `address` and `ZIP codes` table is in 3rd NF:
+- The definition of `address` and `ZIP codes` tables is in 3rd NF:
-    - foreign key is `ZIP code`, removed redundancy of data.
+    - the foreign key is `ZIP code`, removed redundancy of data.
 - Not really practical on the address table.
 </section>